 Using Zapflow to manage your customers means that you have engaged Zapflow as a data processor to carry out certain processing activities on your behalf.
 According to Article 28 of the GDPR, the relationship between the controller and the processor needs to be made in writing (electronic form is acceptable under subsection (9) of the same Article).

 Zapflow uses sub-processors such as Amazon Web Services, which the Zapflow platform runs on.
 This means you’re the data may be transferred to a trusted 3rd party for sub-processing like any other modern cloud-based system.

 We keep an up-to-date list of sub-processors in our Terms of Service to be transparent about these transfers.
-We also make sure our third-party service providers are either certified under the EU-US Privacy Shield framework or have signed the EU Commission’s standard contractual clauses for data transfers with us.
+We also make sure our third-party service providers are certified under the EU-U.S. Data Privacy Framework.

 Zapflow as the data controller